-and disguises and then see if you have what it takes to be a spy in School for Spies.
+Check out the spy gadgets, weapons, vehicles, and disguises and then see if you have what it takes to be a spy in School for Spies.

-brings you face-to-face with villains from dozens of Bond films.
-More than 100 movie artifacts are exhibited, from the steel teeth worn by actor Richard Kiel as "Jaws" in 1979's Moonraker to Raoul Silva's laptop in Skyfall.
+brings you face-to-face with Bond villains.
+More than 100 movie artifacts are exhibited, from the steel teeth worn by Richard Kiel as "Jaws" in 1979's Moonraker to Raoul Silva's laptop in Skyfall.
 And—of course—Bond's famous Aston Martin is on display.

 Operation Spy, a one-hour "immersive experience," works like a live-action game, dropping you in the middle of a foreign intelligence mission.
 Each step—which includes decrypting secret audio files, a car chase, and interrogating a suspect agent—is taken from actual intelligence operations.